vislies/2022/gallery/index.md

 Another relevant publication is "[Viral Visualizations: How Coronavirus Skeptics Use Orthodox Data Practices to Promote Unorthodox Science Online]" by Lee, Yang, Inchoco, Jones, and Satyanarayan.
-This paper analyzes visualizations from twitter feeds in "anti-mask" communities.
+This paper analyzes visualizations from Twitter feeds in "anti-mask" communities.
 The paper finds that, surprisingly, these communities respected and mimicked science principles while simultaneously rejecting the science community.
 There was a strong focus on data access and analysis as well as a promotion of